Q: What is the most effective formula or strategy for writing a great cover letter?

 It’s not the place to discuss maternity leave, illness, or other information that might be better left to a one-on-one conversation during an interview.
 Remember, this is your first impression, so make it your best.

 Need some additional inspiration for creating that perfect outreach letter?
 Try one of my customizable email marketing scripts to create an impactful message that grabs their attention.
-Try one of my templated email marketing scripts.

 A solid cover letter and resume is the key to landing the job interview.
 Check out our suite of resume and branded content services.